 Wayne's life was turned upside down by a major injury

 Wayne Straw, from Belper, had a steady job as a plumber but a freak accident with an angle grinder changed his life and sent him into a spiral of mental illness, unemployment and homelessness.

 Wayne said: “I feel like I’ve wasted ten years of my life.
-I had a good job but the accident meant that I was unable to work.
+I had a good job but the accident meant that I couldn't work.